haijin-development/php-persistency/README.md

 });
 ```
 It may seem that the constant values are appended as strings to a query string, which is unsafe.
 It is not the case, it is actually safe.
-Under the hood the DSL does quite a few things for each database engine to make the values safe.
+Under the hood the DSL uses each database engine to make the values safe.

 <a name="c-2-1-2"></a>
 #### Using semantic expressions